Create a snapshot of a blob

 Copy operations involving blobs and snapshots follow these rules:

 You can copy a snapshot over its base blob.
 By promoting a snapshot to the position of the base blob, you can restore an earlier version of a blob.
 The snapshot remains, but its source is overwritten with a copy that can be both read and written.

-You can copy a snapshot to a destination blob with a different name.
-The resulting destination blob is a writeable blob and not a snapshot.
+You can copy a snapshot to a destination blob that has a different name.
+The resulting destination blob is a writeable blob, not a snapshot.

 When a source blob is copied, any snapshots of the source blob are not copied to the destination.
-When a destination blob is overwritten with a copy, any snapshots associated with the destination blob stay intact under its name.
+When a destination blob is overwritten by a copy, any snapshots associated with the destination blob remain intact under its name.

 When you create a snapshot of a block blob, the blob's committed block list is also copied to the snapshot.
 Any uncommitted blocks are not copied.

-You can specify an access condition so that the snapshot is created only if a condition is met.
-To specify an access condition.
-If the specified condition is not met, the snapshot is not created, and the Blob service returns status code HTTPStatusCode.PreconditionFailed.
-See Snapshot Blob for more information.
+You can specify an access condition so that the snapshot is created only if that condition is met.
+If the specified condition isn't met, the snapshot isn't created, and Azure Blob storage returns status code HTTPStatusCode.PreconditionFailed.
+For more information, see Snapshot Blob.

-A blob that has snapshots cannot be deleted unless the snapshots are also deleted.
-You can delete a snapshot individually, or tell the storage service to delete all snapshots when deleting the source blob.
-If you attempt to delete a blob that still has snapshots, your call will return an error.
+A blob that has snapshots can't be deleted unless the snapshots are also deleted.
+You can delete a snapshot individually, or you can delete all snapshots when you delete the source blob.
+If you try to delete a blob that still has snapshots, your call returns an error.